 R – Complete package

-The complete package contains all our courses in R. A total of seven course days that lay the best possible foundation for your future statistical work.
+The complete package contains all our courses in R. A total of ten course days that lay the best possible foundation for your future statistical work.

 Content

-Introduction to R • Linear regression • ANOVA • Advanced regression • Survival analysis • Visualisation • Cluster analysis • Structural equation models (SEM) • Propensity score matching
+Introduction to R • Introduction to modern statistics • Linear regression • ANOVA • Advanced regression • Visualisation & data exploration • Cluster analysis • Structural equation models (SEM) • Survival analysis • Biomarker data • Machine learning • Artificial intelligence

 R 1 - Introduction to R and to modern statistics – 2 days